 I have covered how to source the right furniture for your man cave in the article what furniture should you put in your man cave which includes a guide on how to source furniture cheaply and how to create your own unique pieces of furniture from what other people would consider old junk.

-Inspiring garage man cave ideas
+6 awe-inspiring garage man cave ideas to make your friends jealous

 Below are a few man cave garage conversions to inspire you and get your creative juices flowing.

-Biker cave or biker bar
+Biker cave or biker bar garage man cave

 Love your bike?
 Then why not create a biker man cave garage.